Community Scholars Program

 - Attend an Interview

 After acceptance to the Community Scholars (CS) program, CSULB students will be assigned to only one high school.
-Before meeting with the high school students, Scholars (CSULB students serving as mentors) are required to attend a training session(s) in the fall semester.
+Before meeting with the high school students, Scholars (CSULB students serving as mentors) are required to attend a training session.

-Scholars will begin mentoring at their assigned high school in the spring semester.
+Scholars will begin mentoring at their assigned high school in the spring semester only.
 Prior to each meeting, scholars will create topics focused on college readiness.

 The program culminates when the high school students are brought to the CSULB campus for a day long tour.
 This experience helps motivate them to succeed in high school and pursue a higher education.